 Gothic and Classic distinguish styles and tendencies in art and literature.
 The Gothic originally referred to the Germanic tribe of the Goths, but gradually became to denote ‘medieval’, especially in architecture.
 Gothic implies vital, primitive but irregular work, with the qualities of the barbarian North.
 Classic implies lucid, rational and idealised work as in the sunlit civilisations of Greece and Rome.

-Judging from the windows, it’s clear Walpole was a fan of cathedral-style windows: it will take you while to count all the stained-glass windows in the house.
-Here’s me admiring a few from up close.
+Judging from the windows, it’s clear Walpole was a fan of cathedral-style windows.
+During your visit to Strawberry Hill House, it will take you a while to count all the stained-glass windows in the house.

 Strawberry Hill isn’t an old dark damp castle.
-As you can see there’s lots of light pouring in from the many windows and the excessive use of gold-coloured paint certainly brightens up the place.
-You can find the painting of the Dutch ship in the photo above in this rather eccentric gallery room with its eye-catching ceiling.
+As you can see there’s lots of light pouring in from the many windows.
+Furthermore, the excessive use of gold-coloured paint certainly brightens up the place.
+The dramatic ceiling of the Gallery Room in the photo below is a perfect example of this.